olekuhlmann/CCT-Harmonics-Optimizer/README.md

 **Objective**

 Similarly to the bn Optimizer, this optimizer also adjusts the custom harmonics to bring the bn values to 0.
-Additionally, it optimizes the custom harmonics to obtain Bn curves with a favourable shape.
+Additionally, it optimizes the custom harmonics to obtain Bn curves with a favorable shape.

 **Background**

 This optimizer requires all custom harmonics to have an 'amplitude' of 'linear'.
 Both the 'offset' and 'slope' parameters of the scaling function will be optimized.
 Again, the relationship between these two paramaters and the respective bn value is almost linear.

-"Favourable" Bn curves are those that have a shape as constant as possible, indicating that the magnitude of the harmonic does not significantly change over the length.
+"Favorable" Bn curves are those that have a shape as constant as possible, indicating that the magnitude of the harmonic does not significantly change over the length.

 This is characterized numerically by fitting a linear function to the Bn curve and considering the slope of this fitted function.
 When this slope is near 0, the linear function is almost constant.
-This suggests that the Bn curve is somewhat constant, indicating that its shape is favourable.
+This suggests that the Bn curve is somewhat constant, indicating that its shape is favorable.

 The relationship between the two scaling function parameters and the slope of this fitted function is also almost linear.